Enumeration of three quadrant walks with small steps and walks on other M-quadrant cones: Walks in an -quadrant cone

 so the fact that $V_{j}(z)$ has no poles in $\Omega_{j}$ implies that $B(z)$ also has no poles in $\Omega_{j}$.
 For $z\in \Omega_{K}\cup\Omega_{K+1},$ the function $B(z)$ is defined by \eqref{eq:bc_PVdefinition}, which converges for $z\in\Omega_{K}\cup\Omega_{K+1}$, so $B(z)$ has no poles in this region either, proving (iii).
 In fact, by Lemma \ref{lem:VH_tilde_ser_stuff}, the series $\Bgf$ has no constant term, so any root of $Y_{K}(z)$ in $\Omega_{K}\cup\Omega_{K+1}$ must be a root of $B(z)$, proving (iv).

 Finally it remains to show that these conditions uniquely define the functions $A(z)$, $B(z)$ and the constant $F$.
 Suppose that $\hat{A}(z)$, $\hat{B}(z)$ and $\hat{F}$ is an arbitrary triple satisfying the same conditions.
 Then it suffices to show that $A(z)=\hat{A}(z)$ and $B(z)=\hat{B}(z)$.
-Then \eqref{eq:PH_PV_nice} implies that the difference
+Then using \eqref{eq:bc_PH_PV_nice}, \eqref{eq:PH_flippy}, \eqref{eq:PV_flippy} and \eqref{eq:PH_pi}, we see that that the difference